Minister Mélanie Joly announces new investments for supporting tourism in Quebec

 - Tourism accounts for 2% of Canada's gross domestic product and supports 1.8 million jobs in the country, including over 400,000 jobs in Quebec.

-- The new federal tourism strategy will help create more than 54,000 jobs across the country and increase the economic benefits from tourism by more than 25%.
+- The new federal tourism strategy will help create more than 54,000 jobs across the country and increase the economic benefits by more than 25%.

 - Today's announcement is made on behalf of the Honourable Navdeep Bains, Minister responsible for the Innovation, Science and Economic Development portfolio, which comprises 17 federal departments and agencies, including CED and the other five regional development agencies.

-- The funding for Québec Aboriginal Tourism was awarded under CED's Quebec Economic Development Program.
+- The funding for Tourism Centre-du-Québec was awarded under CED's Quebec Economic Development Program.

-- The funding for the Sagamité Restaurant was awarded under the Canadian Experiences Fund (CEF), which supports Canadian companies and organizations that seek to create, enhance or promote tourism products, facilities or experiences.
-In Quebec, CED implements the CEF.
+- The funding for the Cranberry Interpretation Centre and for the La Grange Pardue brewery farm (Le Chalumo brewing worker co-op) was awarded under the Canadian Experience Fund (CEF), which supports Canadian companies and organizations that seek to create, enhance or promote tourism products, facilities or experiences.
+In Quebec, the CEF is administered by Canada Economic Development for Quebec Regions (CED).

 Related link